 The Group has an established risk management function with clear terms of reference from the Board of Directors, its committees and the associated executive management committees.
-This is supplemented by a clear organisational structure with documented delegated authorities and responsibilities from the Board of Directors to executive management committees and senior management.
-In addition, a Group policy framework which sets out the risk profiles, risk management, control and business conduct standards for the Group's operations is in place.
-Each policy has a member of senior management charged with overseeing compliance with the policy.
+This is supplemented by a clear organisational structure with documented delegated authorities and responsibilities from the Board of Directors to the executive management committees and senior management.
+In addition, a Group policy framework has been implemented, which sets out the risk profiles, risk management, control and business conduct standards for the Group's operations.
+A member of senior management is charged with overseeing compliance with each risk management policy that is adopted by the Group